awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-cloudwatch.md

 |  `StreamName`  |  The name of the Kinesis stream\.  |
 |  `ShardId`  |  The shard ID within the Kinesis stream\.  |

-### Recommended Amazon Kinesis Streams Metrics<a name="kinesis-metric-use"></a>
+### Recommended Amazon Kinesis Data Streams Metrics<a name="kinesis-metric-use"></a>

-There are several Amazon Kinesis Streams metrics of particular interest to the majority of Kinesis Streams customers\.
+There are several Amazon Kinesis Data Streams metrics of particular interest to the majority of Kinesis Data Streams customers\.
 The following list provides recommended metrics and their uses\.

 | Metric | Usage Notes |